 Megan's research examines how white parents make sense of racial and class inequality and how they communicate these ideas to their children.
 Her research provides insight into a significant but overlooked empirical question—how do racial majority parents teach their children about race and racism?

-Megan is currently working on a book manuscript entitled White Parents: Learning and Unlearning Whiteness in the Time of Black Lives Matterthat draws upon 107 interviews conducted with white parents in 2014, 2019, and 2023.
+Megan is currently working on a book manuscript entitled Antiracist White Parents: Learning and Unlearning Whiteness in the Time of Black Lives Matter that draws on interviews conducted with white parents in 2019 and 2023.

 When not teaching, researching, or writing, Megan enjoys spending time with her family, exploring the mountains, and reading for pleasure.